bilangpage/BiLangPage/README.md

 ## Features

-- 🌐 Real-time translation powered by Google Translate API
+- 🌐 Real-time translation powered by Google and Microsoft Translate API
 - 🎨 Multiple theme options for translated text
 - 🚀 Fast and responsive with dynamic content
 - 🔄 Automatic language detection